Relaxation dynamics of an unlike spin pair system: Conclusions

 \section{Conclusions}

 In the present analysis, we introduced a theoretical study about the relaxation dynamics of an unlike spin pair system interacting by a pure dipole-dipole coupling.
 The analytical solution of the Redfield equation was reported, and mathematical expressions for each density matrix element were found.
-Those solutions were applied to describe the longitudinal magnetization {dynamics}.
-The theoretical results were shown as more general and saved the discrepancies reported by I. Solomon.
+Those solutions were applied to describe the longitudinal magnetization dynamics.
+The coefficients found by performing the density matrix analysis of the Redfield equation saved the discrepancies reported by I. Solomon.

-It is well known that Solomon's analysis drew out some other experimental setups, and with the generalization introduced in this study, new insights will be possible.
-Indeed, we mainly focused on the discussion of Solomon's approach because it was the starting point to explore another physical context, such as Dynamic Nuclear Polarization and even to Nitrogen-vacancy center formalism to cite some of them.
+It is well known that Solomon's analysis drew out some other experimental setups, and with the analytical solutions introduced in this study, new insights will be possible.
+Indeed, we mainly focused on the discussion of Solomon's approach because it was the starting point to explore another physical context, such as Dynamic Nuclear Polarization or even to Nitrogen-vacancy center formalism to cite some of them.